-Source Width & Length for Soil Leaching to Groundwater Transport Modeling to the estimated groundwater flow direction, are performed by the application and are used in the soil leaching to groundwater model.
-The largest Sw and W measurements among total BTEX, TEH-diesel, TEH-waste oil, and free product for either the soil plume or groundwater plume must be used.
+Source Width & Length for Soil Leaching to Groundwater Transport Modeling

+Determination of source width (S_w), perpendicular to the estimated groundwater flow direction, and length (W), parallel to the estimated groundwater flow direction, are performed by the application and are used in the soil leaching to groundwater model.
+The largest S_w and W measurements among total BTEX, TEH-diesel, TEH-waste oil, and free product for either the soil plume or groundwater plume must be used.
 The application will calculate soil and groundwater source widths and lengths.
 Refer to the application manual for additional instructions.